Caltech-IPAC/firefly/docs/fftools-api-overview.md

 ###FITS Visualization

-The following methods are available to create a FITS image viewer.
-A FITS `ImageViewer` is created or referenced by calling the following
+A FITS `ImageViewer` is created or referenced by calling the following methods:

- - `firefly.makeImageViewer()`  - make an inline image viewer for a html document
+ - `firefly.makeImageViewer()`  - makes an inline image viewer for a html document
  - `firefly.getExpandViewer()`  - makes an image viewer that will popup in the html document.
  - `firefly.getExternalViewer()` - gives a handle to launch the firefly tools web applications with a specified FITS file.